wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.5-dev =
+* BugFix : Category Manager role was not applied to new subcategories when assigned for "parent and sub-categories"
+* BugFix : Link Admin roles / restrictions were not correctly applied per-category
+* Change : Separate role definitions for link editing, link category management for per-category assignment
+* Compat : Revisionary - Dashboard Right Now count did not include revisable posts/pages (since 1.3.3)

 = 1.3.4 - 5 Nov 2010 =
 * Compat : Revisionary - Posts were blocked from front-end display if both Role Scoper and Revisionary enabled (since 1.3.3)